BryceCicada/recursive-functions-playground/README.md

 ```
 Notice the type inference in `S.(P^2_0): ((*,a) -> *)`

-As a convenience we can substitution variables in a 'let' function.
+As a convenience we can assign function expressions to names in a 'let' function.
 For example, to define the identity function _id_ in terms of the projection function _P^1_0_:
 ```
 > let id=P^1_0 in id(1)
 1: *